ConservationInternational/trends.earth/docs/source/documentation/settings.rst

 Base data directory
 ___________________

-The base data directory is the local folder on your computer where the finished jobs, runnning jobs, and the locally and remotely generated |trends.earth| assets are stored.
+The base data directory is the local directory on your computer where the finished jobs, runnning jobs, and the locally and remotely generated |trends.earth| assets are stored.

 Debug mode
 __________